How to measure

 Employee engagement is crucial for several reasons:

-Engaged employees tend to be more productive, innovative, enthusiastic, and loyal to their organisation.
+Engaged employees tend to be more productive, innovative, enthusiastic, and loyal to their organization.

 Employees who feel engaged with their jobs usually take ownership of their work.